-Traditionally, this Javanese shadow puppet is used in Indonesia to perform their versions of the Indian Hindu epics.
+Traditionally, this Javanese Wayang Kulit or Shadow Puppet (kulit meaning made of skin) is used in Java and Bali in Indonesia to perform their versions of the Indian Hindu epics.
+This puppet most likely belongs to a family of characters called "Punakawan" or "clown-servants" who provide humorous and philosophical interludes to the hero's story.
+These characters do not belong to the Hindu epics but were added later, possibly to introduce mystical aspects of Islam.
 This figure is made of painted leather with a central wood pole to hold the puppet, two smaller wood poles to move his jointed arms, and a cord to move his jaw.
 He measures 11" high (17" including the pole).
 He is characterized by a fat belly, one upper tooth and a black topknot.
 His skin is painted a deep grayed pink.
 He is wearing a black and white checked loincloth and a colorful hat and belt.
 Some of the lines of his body have been perforated with holes.
-Age, maker and name of this character are unknown.
-In good condition; some of the paint has flaked off revealing a painted undercoat.
+Age and maker are unknown.
+This Javanese Wayang Kulit or Shadow Puppet is in good condition.
+Some of the paint has flaked off revealing a painted undercoat.